makatz2/C-Programs/Program3/README.md

 There are two parts to this assignments.
 Part 1 creates simple programs to fill a cache.
+Part 1 will not run in its current state because the cache simulator is too large to be uploaded to github.
 Part 2 allows for the user to test a cache and it tracks statistics such as the hit rate.